T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Export area
 ^^^^^^^^^^^

+This description might be interesting if a page can't be protected by SIP.

-To offer protected pages, e.g. referenced in download links, the regular FE_GROUPs can't be used, cause the download does not have the current user privileges (it's a separate process, started as the webserver user).
+To offer protected pages, e.g. directly referenced files (remember: this is not recommended) in download links, the regular FE_GROUPs can't be used, cause the download does not have the current user privileges (it's a separate process, started as the webserver user).

 Create a separated export tree in Typo3 Backend, which is IP access restricted.
 Only localhost or the FE_GROUP 'admin' is allowed to access: ::

+   tmp.restrictedIPRange = 127.0.0.1,::1
    [IP = {$tmp.restrictedIPRange} ][usergroup = admin]
       page.10 < styles.content.get
    [else]